 As I write this in October of 2012, however, it’s too early to write off TV’s future.
 I may be happy watching webstreams, but I’m a super fan.
-To solve the awareness problem the sport needs to still be on traditional networks, where new fans will be created.
+To solve the awareness problem the sport needs to still be on traditional networks where new fans will be created.
 Maybe someday, we can ignore the gatekeepers, but unless there’s an Apple iTV “earthquake” in the near future we’re probably stuck with the old TV Catch 22 for a while.
 Where’s Steve Jobs when you need him?

 So, to increase the sports awareness in the U.S. we need to convince TV networks to help promote the sport.
 Or, we can simply pay the networks or make it easily extremely cheap for them to show the sport on TV.
 How can a cash-strapped U.S. Federation make that happen?
 The answer is a little assistance from European handball entities, who would also benefit greatly from turning the U.S. into a handball nation.
-In the next part I’ll address why this hasn’t happened in the past, but why it’s starting to happen now.
+In Part 7 I’ll address why this hasn’t happened in the past, but why it’s starting to happen now.